-The Palladian Traveler welcomes Mark Masone into the stable of Good Chefs.
-Mark’s first offering is his take on the traditional Italian pork-dish, Porchetta.
-Along with the recipe, Mark provided us with step-by-step visuals so that we can virtually smack our lips.
+The Palladian Traveler is proud to welcome Mark Masone into the stable of Good Chefs.
+Mark’s first offering is his take on the traditional Italian pork dish, Porchetta.
+Along with the recipe, Mark provides us with step-by-step visuals so that we can virtually smack our lips.

-Before we head into the kitchen, roll up our sleeves and tie on the apron, let’s meet the man behind this mouth-watering dish.
+Before we head into the kitchen, tie on the apron and roll up our sleeves, let’s meet the man behind this mouthwatering dish.

 Mark grew up in a small town in southwest Virginia and attended and graduated from Virginia Tech.
 It was there, at college, when he started his culinary apprenticeship at a local gastropub alongside his Italian restaurant owner-mentor.
 After finally mastering the art of making a roux and cubing mire poix to perfect dimensions, the owner allowed him into the inner circle and taught Mark the art of using fresh ingredients, some heat and lots of elbow grease to bring the pub patrons back to fill their bellies.